 Ensure you provide a mechanism to capture employees’ input.
-Forums, quiz and surveys provide public and private ways to get staff to share their opinions.
+Forums, quizzes, and surveys provide public and private ways to get staff to share their opinions.

 3. Emergency Communications

 There are times when getting a message out fast is critical.
-The methods used to warning staff not to open a malicious email, manage an internal crisis, or broadcast emergency instructions in the event of a natural disaster or shooter on site, can dramatically affect the outcome.
+The methods used to warn staff not to open a malicious email, manage an internal crisis, or broadcast emergency instructions in the event of a natural disaster or shooter on-site, can dramatically affect the outcome.